azurecz/azuretechacademy-architect-labs-day3/README.md

 Customer in regulated industry need to store unstructured data in Blob storage and structured data in Azure SQL Database.
 You need to design solution that is compliant with their security needs.

 Here are security requirements:
-- Data in blob storage must be kept for 10 years with no possibility to modify or delete data
 - All communications (data in fly) must be encrypted
 - Team of data analytics professionals need to access Azure SQL database, but for security reasons make sure mutli-factor authentication is supported
 - All data (both blobs and SQL) need to be encrypted at rest with customer-managed keys